Fly-tipping costing security industry thousands in clean up and insurance claims

 The recent surge in fly-tipping is down to an influx of organised gangs offering cheap disposal services to businesses and then simply fly-tipping the waste to avoid the payment of landfill tax which is currently £88.95 per tonne*.
 More sophisticated fly-tippers have also been setting up dummy companies, which advertise cheap skip rentals, take out short term leases on warehouses then fill them from floor to ceiling with waste before moving on before the landlord realises that rent has not been paid and visits the premises to investigate.

 Tony Cockcroft, Chair of the Security Guarding Section, BSIA, said: “This activity is on an enormous scale involving the tipping of hundreds of tonnes of waste.
 The waste is collected from building sites, garden and house clearances and this criminal activity is netting large amounts of money for those involved in the process.”

 “In most cases of land tipping the perpetrators are evicted from the site only to move onto another close by and repeat the same activity again and again.
 The police and other agencies seldom make arrests, prosecute individuals or confiscate vehicles largely due to already overstretched resources focused on serious crime and terrorist threats.”

-Gideon Reichental, Chair of the Vacant Property Protection Section, BSIA, said: “Fly-tipping is not just an unnecessarily expensive eyesore it can also be dangerous; tipped rubbish has been known to include specialist and clinical waste which can be hazardous, and mixed waste can spontaneously combust resulting in substantial fires which harm the environment through airborne pollution and contaminated fire-water run-off, which is why it has never been more important to tackle the problem head on.”
+Gideon Reichental, Chair of the Vacant Property Protection Section, BSIA, said: “Fly-tipping is not just an unnecessarily expensive eyesore it can also be dangerous; tipped rubbish has been known to include specialist and clinical waste which requires hazardous waste disposal process, and mixed waste can spontaneously combust resulting in substantial fires which harm the environment through airborne pollution and contaminated fire-water run-off, which is why it has never been more important to tackle the problem head on.”

 “The BSIA’s Vacant Property Protection section has had keen interest in this problem as it affects many of our clients in the public and private sector on a day to day basis and they are working closely with the Association’s lobbying team to see what additional government support or legislation can be provided to help address this issue.”